-The Club Ed Certificate in Developmental Editing of Fiction program is a new offering from Club Ed.
+The Club Ed Certificate in Developmental Editing of Fiction Program

 The Club Ed program focuses on editing works written for adults, and in particular genre fiction, as this is where most fiction editing work can be found.
 If you are interested in editing primarily children’s literature (including middle grade), this program is probably not the right one for you.
 However, young adult (YA) shares enough commonalities with fiction for adults that the principles of editing for both are similar.